dbvisel/canvasviewer/README.md

-# canvas collage demo
+# Canvas viewer demo

 Demo done in React to demonstrate how a JSON data format could be used to present "canvases" of embedded items/sections of items from the Internet Archive, interleaved, if desired, with comments.
 This is done in React because that was an easy way to get a demo off the ground; it could be made in anything.
+The framework being used here is Gatsby, which is only here because it lets me easily make pages for each canvas.
+There's nothing essential about that.

 This uses the JSON data stored in `/src/assets/canvasData.js` to build canvases based on what's in that data – that includes some basic documentation of the format.
 A demo deployment of this can be seen at https://canvasviewer.netlify.app.
+If you use the editor, you can download JSON that could be inserted into `canvasData.js` as a new canvas.

 To run this locally, _npm install_, then _npm start_.
 Build with _npm run build_.

-Still images are generated with a build step: _npm run make-images_, which screenshots all the images and puts them in _/static/images_.
+Still images are generated with a build script: _npm run make-images_, which screenshots all the embedded sites and puts them in _/static/images_.
+That needs some tweaking because it doesn't always make useful screenshots.

 ## Issues